Quantitative conditions for right-handedness of flows: Right-handedness from dynamical pinching

 Suppose further that $M$ is a homology $3$-sphere.
 Consider any oriented Seifert surface $S$ spanned by $\gamma$.
 We require that $\partial S = \gamma$ including orientations, when $\gamma$ is oriented by the flow.
 As before, orient the meridional disk $D\subset N$ by $d\lambda$.
 Let $S^* \in H^1(M\setminus\gamma,\Z)$ denote the class dual to $S$.
 Since $M$ is a homology $3$-sphere, the class $S^*$ is independent of $S$.
 In fact, $\left<S^*,\beta\right> = \link(\gamma,\beta)$ for any oriented loop $\beta$ in $M\setminus\gamma$.
 After restricting to $N\setminus \gamma$ we can view it as a class in $H^1(N\setminus\gamma,\Z)$.

-\begin{definition} Under the assumption that $M$ is a homology $3$-sphere, we call $\rho^{y}(\gamma)$ the transverse rotation number of $\gamma$ in a Seifert framing, where $y$ is the cohomology class dual to some (hence any) oriented Seifert surface $S$ spanned by $\gamma$. \end{definition}
+\begin{definition} Assume that $M$ is a homology $3$-sphere.
+Let $y$ be the cohomology class dual to some (hence any) oriented Seifert surface $S$ spanned by $\gamma$.
+We call $\rho^{y}(\gamma)$ the transverse rotation number of $\gamma$ in a Seifert framing. \end{definition}

 From now on assume that $M$ is a homology three-sphere and that $\phi^t$ has no rest points.
 Let $\gamma_1,\dots,\gamma_n$ be a collection of periodic orbits oriented along the flow, and consider the oriented link $L = \gamma_1 \cup \cdots \cup \gamma_n$.
 Let $\Sigma_i$ be an oriented Seifert surface satisfying $\partial\Sigma_i = \gamma_i$, orientations included.
 Let $\Sigma$ be an oriented Seifert surface satisfying $\partial\Sigma = L$, orientations included.
 Consider small tubular neighbourhoods $N_i$ of $\gamma_i$ with tubular coordinates as above.
 Denote by $\Sigma^* \in H^1(M\setminus L,\R)$ and $\Sigma^*_i \in H^1(M\setminus\gamma_i,\R)$ the classes dual to $\Sigma$ and $\Sigma_i$ respectively.
 Each $\Sigma^*_i$ restricts to a class in $H^1(N_i\setminus\gamma_i,\R)$ still denoted by $\Sigma^*_i$ with no fear of ambiguity.
 Similarly $\Sigma^*$ restricts to a class in $H^1(N_i\setminus\gamma_i,\R)$ for every $i$, all of which are denoted by~$\Sigma^*$ with no fear of ambiguity.